 Instructions for use of Vaxigrip: method and dosage

-Vaxigrip can be administered:
+Vaxigrip vaccine can be administered:

 • Subcutaneously deep into the upper third of the outer surface of the shoulder;

-• Intramuscularly in the deltoid muscle;
+• Intramuscularly into the deltoid muscle;

-Children from 6 months to 3 years old are administered once 0.25 ml of the drug; not vaccinated, and also not previously ill with influenza, the vaccine is administered twice with an interval of 4 weeks.
+Children from 6 months to 3 years are administered a single dose of 0.25 ml of the drug; those who have not been vaccinated and have not previously had the flu, the vaccine is administered twice with an interval of 4 weeks.

-Adults and children from 3 years of age Vaxigrip is administered as a single dose of 0.5 ml.
+For adults and children over 3 years of age, Vaxigrip is administered once, 0.5 ml.

 Side effects